Advance Query Reports

 The following query shows the usage of the COALESCE function in the query.

-Custom Fields (of Requirements and Issue modules) mapped with Jira and Azure are not displayed in Insight tables.
-Only Fields data and Jira System Fields data which are synced will be available for generating reports.
+The system does not display Custom Fields (of Requirements and Issue modules) mapped with Jira and Azure in QMetry Insight tables.
+Only QMetry Fields data and Jira System Fields data which are synced are available for generating reports.

 The test asset key becomes clickable on the report if the column name contains the keyword (i.e. Entity Key), in any of the formats like - "entity key" or "entityKey" or "entity-key" or "entity_key" in it.